voxpelli/webpage-webmentions/README.md

 ## Changelog

+### 0.5.2

+* Fix: Quick workaround for duplicated interaction texts.
+Works until a more proper fix for #10 is in place.

 ### 0.5.1

 * Feature: Added a new experimental `interactions` query parameter to the `/api/mentions` endpoint.
 Enables custom facepile-solutions.